top of page

 Level 3

-There are more devices than these 3, but seem to be the most often utilized.
+There are more devices than these three, but these seem to be the most often utilized.

-The Watch PAT: This device measures peripheral arterial tone and the uses it as a marker for sleep staging.
+The Watch PAT: This device measures peripheral arterial tone and uses it as a marker for sleep staging.
 This is worn on the hand.
-There has been meta analysis1 published on it.
+There has been a meta-analysis published on it.
 Disadvantages of this technology include the inability to differentiate between different types of sleep apnea (central, mixed, or obstructive).
-Use of PAT may also be limited by certain medications and disease.
-Most articles reviewed in this study used stringent criteria to exclude patients with diabetes mellitus, peripheral neuropathy, vasculopathy, bilateral sympathectomy, and cardiac disease and those taking α-adrenergic receptor–blocking agents.
+Use of PAT may also be limited by certain medications and diseases.
+Most articles reviewed in this study used stringent criteria to exclude patients with diabetes mellitus, peripheral neuropathy, vasculopathy, bilateral sympathectomy, and cardiac disease, and those taking α-adrenergic receptor–blocking agents.

-ARES Watermark: This device is worn on the forehead and incorporates nasal airflow, pulse rate, snoring, head position, differentiates REM from NREM, actigraphy and AHI/RDI.
+ARES Watermark: This device is worn on the forehead and incorporates nasal airflow, pulse rate, snoring, head position, differentiates REM from NREM, actigraphy, and AHI/RDI.
 This does not measure parasomnia or restless legs.
-There has been at least 2 validation studies 2,3.
+There have been at least two validation studies.

 Resmed Apnoea Link: This device is worn around the chest.
-It records 5 channels of information: respiratory effort, pulse, oxygen saturation, nasal flow and snoring.
-Validation has been done as well 4,5.
+It records five channels of information: respiratory effort, pulse, oxygen saturation, nasal flow, and snoring.
+Validation has been done as well.
 Manually scoring the sleep staging seems to provide better results.

 Level 4

-Level 4 studies have 1 to 2 signals, but basically focus on pulse oximetry.
-They are very limited and pick up sleep apnoea in moderate to high risk groups.
-They tend to underscore sleep apnoea severity and misses all the other sleep disorders.
+Level 4 studies have one to two signals, but basically focus on pulse oximetry.
+They are very limited and pick up sleep apnoea in moderate to high-risk groups.
+They tend to underscore sleep apnoea severity and miss all the other sleep disorders.

 Diagnosis of Obstructive Sleep Apnea by Peripheral Arterial Tonometry.
 Meta-analysis.
 Sreeya Yalamanchali, MD1; Viken Farajian, MS1; Craig Hamilton, MBChB1; et al Thomas R. Pott, MD1; Christian G. Samuelson, MD1; Michael Friedman, MD1,2.
 JAMA Otolaryngol Head Neck Surg.
 2013;139(12):1343-1350. doi:10.1001/jamaoto.2013.5338